 The A1-A7 programs are basic programs in managing a range of behaviours e.g. self harm, absconding, aggression, teasing, smoking etc. Adolescents are not automatically placed on a program when a behaviour is first manifest.
 The first decision is whether one of these programs is the most appropriate response.
+For example, the most appropriate response to the first incident of self harm may be being placed on continuous observations.
 An incident of physical aggression may result in an interview with police, and suspension from the unit rather than being placed on the A1 program.